jljohnstone/bridgetown-automation-docker-compose/README.md

 list of officially supported ruby versions.

 Sometimes you may run into an issue with the binding of `node-sass`.
-To fix the issue simply run:
+To fix the issue simply run

 ```bash
 docker-compose run --rm web npm reinstall node-sass